Joel Dallow has been a cellist with the Atlanta Symphony Orchestra since 1999.

-Mr. Dallow is a chamber musician and founder of Riverside Chamber Players, Inc. Created in 2003, this ensemble is dedicated to performing high quality chamber music concerts in the outlying suburbs of Atlanta.
-As part of its mission, the group provides educational concerts for the Fulton County School System.
+Mr. Dallow is also a chamber musician and founder of Riverside Chamber Players, Inc. Created in 2003, this ensemble is dedicated to performing high quality chamber music concerts in the outlying suburbs of Atlanta.
+The group provides educational concerts for the Fulton County School System.

-He performed regularly with Music For All Seasons, Inc., an organization devoted to the importance of providing the healing power of music to those most in need: residents of hospitals, nursing homes, geriatric centers, prisons, and special facilities for children.
+He performs regularly with Music For All Seasons, Inc., an organization devoted to the importance of providing the healing power of music to those most in need: residents of hospitals, nursing homes, geriatric centers, prisons, and special facilities for children.